-The State Primary Care Grant Program offers funding to provide access to primary care, mental health, and dental care services for low income individuals and families living in Utah that do not have health insurance and are not eligible for CHIP or Medicaid.
+The State Primary Care Grant Program offers funding to provide access to primary care, mental health, and dental care services for low income individuals and families living in Utah that do not have health insurance and are not eligible for CHIP, Medicare, or Medicaid.

 The goals of the program are to: